pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 <img align="right" width=40% src="https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fs41746-020-0258-y/MediaObjects/41746_2020_258_Fig1_HTML.png?as=webp">

 Philter follows a pipeline comprised of different methods which identify values as “safe” or “phi.”
 Those methods are pattern matching, blacklists, and whitelists.
-Philter is a rule based algorithm—so the order in which the "rules" are applied matters.
+Philter is a rule based algorithm—so the order in which the methods are applied matters.
 The general pipeline order is (1) safe regexes, (2) PHI regexes, (3) blacklists, (4) whitelists, (5) the catch-all (not in the config file.)
-See the image below to the right as an example (image from [https://www.nature.com/articles/s41746-020-0258-y](https://www.nature.com/articles/s41746-020-0258-y)).
+See the image to the right as an example (image from [https://www.nature.com/articles/s41746-020-0258-y](https://www.nature.com/articles/s41746-020-0258-y)).

 Whitelists get used near the end of the pipeline, after Philter has identified the phi.
 The whitelists might contain values which are actually phi, so putting the whitelist at the end allows values to be identified as phi before they would have been incorrectly flagged as safe by the whitelist.
 What whitelists do is prevent the "catch-all" at the end of the pipeline (which obscures everything not marked as safe) from obscuring the safe values in the whitelist.
 Introducing gene symbols and pathology terms whitelists would theoretically prevent Philter from obscuring the gene symbols and pathology terms present in the clinical notes.

 However, upon closer examination and testing, I discovered that multiple regular expressions earlier in the pipeline tagged the gene symbols as names—which meant that the whitelist never had a chance to tag the symbols as safe.
 To fix this, I created a "safe" regex which I put into the pipeline ahead of the regexes which were obscuring gene symbols.
 This "safe" regex would get to the gene symbols ahead of the other regexes and mark them as safe.
 I used the same technique of creating a safe regex or whitelist to address the incorrect obscuring of some pathology terms.

 I also worked with David, my fellow summer intern, a little (it was his project) to create the correct xml annotations for the MIMIC notes.
 I only provided some advice and tested his results.
 The reason why I'm mentioning it is because having correct annotations is crucial to testing any sort of thing with Philter—they allow Philter to evaluate its performance.
-The annotations are in xml format, and contain for each phi in the note the phi type, the actual value, the start and stop indices of the value(s), and an ID.
-For example, Philter, reading this annotation file, can identify actual phi it obscured (true positives), which values it obscured but were actually safe (false positives), etc, and calculate metrics about its performance.
-I needed annotations for my test set of notes in order to determine how much the whitelists/safe regexes helped.
+The annotations are xml files, and for each phi in a clinical note they contain the (1) phi type, (2) actual value, (3) start and stop indices of the value(s), and (4) an ID.
+For example, Philter, reading an annotation file, can identify actual phi it obscured (true positives), which values it obscured but were actually safe (false positives), etc, and calculate metrics about its performance.
+I needed annotations for my test set of notes in order to determine how much the whitelists/safe regexes helped, or to tell if my modifications negatively impacted Philter.

 If some of my scripts are confusing, check out [details_on_scripts.md](https://github.com/pauliwog/philter-ucsf/blob/master/paul/details_on_scripts.md).

 Here is [my change-log](https://github.com/pauliwog/philter-ucsf/blob/master/paul/CHANGE_LOG.md) which should have everything I added or modified.

+And [the README](https://github.com/pauliwog/philter-ucsf/blob/master/paul/README.md) for the "paul" folder gives an overview of what all my files are.

 If you are curious and want to see what I did every day, you can check out [this google doc](https://docs.google.com/document/d/1R0CZyHlFhXny1KTAiDswyUyNCPmuKjYGK685wO2t_ug/edit?usp=sharing) with more of my planning and notes.

 If any questions arise about my documentation, code, or really anything, feel free to email me at burke.invent@gmail.com (not a link it's just blue for some reason).

-And if for some reason you have access to my documentation but not my git repo, email me and I'll add you as a collaborator!

 # What I did